ledoctah/technologic-corp/README.md

 </p>

 # 🌟 Features
-- Lading page
+- Landing page
-- Working email sending (you can try this at "Contato" section in website)
+- Email sending (you can try this at "Contato" section on website)
 - Mobile responsive
 - Instagram and WhatsApp